 The easements take laws, which have been adopted in the United States by cities, towns, and counties, and incorporate those laws into restrictions on the use of specific parcels of land.

-The creation and recognition of those rights for ecosystems establish the principle that Nature has its own right to exist, flourish, evolve.
-The easements provide stronger legal protections for the land and the ecosystems dependent upon that land while allowing the property owner to stop activities happening outside of the land that affects those rights.
+The creation and recognition of those rights for ecosystems establish the principle that Nature has its own right to exist, flourish, evolve, and to be restored when damaged.
+The easements provide stronger legal protections for the land and the ecosystems dependent upon that land while allowing the property owner to ensure that this protection will persist even after ownership of the land changes hands.

 What does a Rights of Nature easement do?

-- Provides legal enforcement against harmful activities occurring outside of the parcel of land which may violate the rights of ecosystems on the land.
+- Provides potential legal enforcement against harmful activities occurring outside of the parcel of land which may violate the rights of ecosystems on the land.
 For instance, drift from genetically modified crops or pollution of upstream waterways may have impacts on the ecosystems protected by Rights of Nature easements.
-Because it is the rights of those ecosystems which are recognized and secured by the easements, the easement can be used to stop those activities.
+Because it is the rights of those ecosystems which are recognized and secured by the easements, the easement may provide a mechanism to stop those activities.

 - Allows for a certain percentage of future development on the property.